Sandra Pisani

 Sandra Pisani OAM (23 January 1959 – 19 April 2022) was an Australian field hockey player who played 85 international games for Australia and was the captain from 1985 to 1987.

 She competed in the 1984 Summer Olympics and was part of the team that won Australia's first Olympic gold medal at the 1988 Summer Olympics.

 She was a National Women's Senior Selector for the Hockeyroos Australia women's national field hockey team from 1993 to 2000 and the Head Selector during the peak of their success when the team won two Olympic gold medals in Field hockey at the 1996 Summer Olympics – Women's tournament and Field hockey at the 2000 Summer Olympics – Women's tournament under coach Ric Charlesworth.

-Pisani was awarded the Medal of the Order of Australia (OAM) for service to the sport of hockey in 1989 and was inducted to the South Australian Sport Hall of Fame in 2015.

 Personal life

-Pisani lived in Adelaide, South Australia.
-She died from cancer on 19 April 2022, at the age of 63.
+Pisani was born on 23 January 1959, and lived in Adelaide, South Australia.
+She died from cancer on 19 April 2022.

 Field hockey

 Club hockey

 In 1976, Pisani first played A grade club hockey for Burnside Hockey Club when she was 17 years old.
 She played in eight (8) winning A grade Premiership teams over 15 years (including four in five years) for Burnside in 1976, 1977, 1979, 1980, 1982, 1985, 1986 and 1990.
 She won Burnside Hockey Club's Best and Fairest in 1985 and 1987 and received Life Membership of Burnside Hockey Club in 2002.

 In 1985 and 1992, she won the Association Medal for South Australia's Best and Fairest Player.

 She moved to Port Adelaide in 1991 and spent six years playing and coaching with the club.
 She coached the team from 1991 to 1994.
 In two years under Sandy's coaching, Port moved up from seventh to second and then she led them to a premiership in her third year of coaching there in 1993, being awarded Hockey SA's Coach of the Year the same year.

 Later on, she coached the Premier League Woodville Hockey Club for two years.

 In 2012, she was a joint winner of the Hockey SA Coach of the Year with Rachel Hampton.